-Paola Bernazzani is a conservation biologist and planner with 20 years’ experience in the environmental field.
-In her role at ICF, Paola manages and directs projects and supports marketing efforts, business development, thought leadership, and team growth.
-Paola’s focus is the integration of science with policy, projects, and planning.
-She works throughout the U.S. and internationally on environmental issues including endangered species compliance, biodiversity and tropical forest conservation, regulatory strategies, conservation of rare species, and compensatory mitigation.
+Paola is a conservation biologist and planner with 20 years’ experience in the environmental field.
+In her role, she manages and directs projects and supports marketing efforts, business development, thought leadership, and team growth.
+Paola’s niche is the integration of science with policy, projects, and planning.
+She works nationally and internationally on environmental issues covering endangered species compliance, biodiversity, tropical forest conservation, regulatory strategies, conservation of rare species, and compensatory mitigation.

-Paola is experienced in providing trainings domestically and internationally on topics including stakeholder outreach.
-She also teaches regularly at the UC Davis extension program.
-Paola has a Master of Science in wildlife biology from the Department of Environmental Science, Policy and Management at the University of California, Berkeley and a Bachelor of Arts degree in environmental studies from Yale University.
+Paola provides training, domestically and internationally, on topics that include stakeholder outreach.
+She also teaches at the UC Davis Continuing and Professional Education program.
+Paola has a Master of Science in Wildlife Biology from the Department of Environmental Science, Policy and Management at the University of California, Berkeley.
+She also holds a Bachelor of Arts degree in Environmental Studies from Yale University.

 - Bernazzani, P., Bradley, B., and Opperman, J. (2012).
 Integrating Climate Change into Habitat Conservation Plans Under the U.S. Endangered Species Act.
 Environmental Management, Vol. 49(6) 1103-1114.

 - Opperman, J., and Bernazzani, P. (2003).
 Comparing perspectives of participants and outside commentators on Habitat Conservation Plans.
 Endangered Species Update, Vol. 20(3) 79-90.